 Union College is an educational community where strong emphasis is placed on self-discovery and awareness.
 Where such an atmosphere exists for freedom of expression, however, it must always be combined with a mutual respect and consideration for the lives and feelings of others.
 In such a setting, there is no place for conduct that diminishes, uses, or abuses other individuals.
 Any violation of trust, any form of sexual intimidation, exploitation, or discrimination jeopardizes the mission of the institution and threatens the educational experience and well-being of students.
 Union College will not tolerate sexual misconduct, and the institution will take appropriate action, as deemed necessary, to prevent and address such conduct.

-It is the policy of Union College, in keeping with efforts to establish an environment in which the dignity and worth of all members of the institutional community are respected, to view sexual misconduct and sexual harassment of students as unacceptable conduct that will not be tolerated.
-This policy includes all forms of sexual discrimination including sexual harassment, sexual assault, and sexual violence by employees, students, or third parties.
+It is the policy of Union College, in keeping with efforts to establish an environment in which the dignity and worth of all members of the institutional community are respected, to view sexual misconduct, relationship violence and sexual harassment of students as unacceptable conduct that will not be tolerated.
+This policy includes all forms of sexual discrimination including sexual harassment, sexual assault, relationship violence, and sexual violence by employees, students, or third parties.

-Recognizing its responsibility to uphold the tenets inherent in this policy, the College thus establishes the following procedures and guidelines designed to educate and inform students relative to: (1) the rights of the victim and the accused; (2) the definition of sexual misconduct and sexual harassment; and (3) procedures for filing and resolving related complaints.
+Recognizing its responsibility to uphold the tenets inherent in this policy, the College thus establishes the following procedures and guidelines designed to educate and inform students relative to: (1) the rights of the victim and the accused; (2) the definition of sexual misconduct, relationship violence and sexual harassment; and (3) procedures for filing and resolving related complaints.